-In general a FT is carried out both for baseline and project scenarios, either by testing a paired sample (baseline and project performance measured for same subjects) or by independent sampling (different subjects, and usually different sample sizes, for baseline and project scenarios).
+In general a field test is carried out both for baseline and project scenarios, either by testing a paired sample (baseline and project performance measured for same subjects) or by independent sampling (different subjects, and usually different sample sizes, for baseline and project scenarios).

-However, in some case a single sample test may be conducted; this would most typically occur when a baseline default factor is used, such that a PFT is required without any comparative BFT (as allowed for in the case of micro or small-scale project activities - see section below on cases with a single sample test).
+In some cases a single sample test may be conducted; this would most typically occur when a baseline default factor is used, such that a PFT is required without any comparative BFT (as allowed for in the case of micro or small-scale project activities - see section below on cases with a single sample test).